networktocode/schema-enforcer/README.md

   - address: "10.2.2.2"
 bash$ test-schema validate
-FAIL | [ERROR] True is not of type 'string' [FILE] ./chi-beijing-rt1/dns.yml [PROPERTY] dns_servers:0:address
+FAIL | [ERROR] True is not of type 'string' [FILE] ./chi-beijing-rt1/dns.yml [PROPERTY] dns_servers:0:address bash$ echo $?
+1
 ```

+When a structured data file fails schema validation, `schema-enforcer` exits with a code of 1.

 ### Where To Go Next